wilsonmar/wilsonmar.github.io/_posts/2023-11-16-cyber-ranges.md

 {% include l18n.html %}
 {% include _toc.html %}

-This document describes the <strong>fastest, easiest, most fool-proof</strong> way to establish a <strong>cyber-range</strong> (playground) for both defensive (White Hat) <strong>Penetration Testing</strong>, Security Auditing, Computer Forensics, and Reverse Engineering.
+This article describes the <strong>fastest, easiest, most fool-proof</strong> way to establish a <strong>cyber-range</strong> (playground) for both defensive (White Hat) <strong>Penetration Testing</strong>, Security Auditing, Computer Forensics, and Reverse Engineering.

 ## Why?

+Here's an example of what you can add to your resume:

 Created, in Azure and AWS, Ubuntu, Windows, and Kali servers in Docker containers.
 Converted from Cloud Formation to Terraform IaC so vulnerabilities are identified before resource creation.